Napa Valley trip-May, 2010

 The rain went away but the fog managed to linger most of the day.
 Temps got up to 74 and all in all it was a nice day.

 First interview of the day was with Napa Valley Legend Rafael Rodriguez of Rubicon Estate.
 Well over 90 minutes of in depth history of his journey out of Mexico and deep into Napa history.
 Rafael is almost 90 years old and you would never know it.
-Quick witted and humble his memory was quick and in fact had a very clear picture of his past and present.
+Quick witted and humble, his memory was quick and in fact he had a very clear picture of his past and present.
 It was an honor to meet this amazing man.

-Off to lunch at the Farmstead restaurant in St. Helena.
+Off to lunch at Farmstead restaurant in St. Helena.
 I originally had dinner here in February and after a poor visit, promised myself to give them a second chance.
 Oddly enough I had the very same server as in February…what are the odds?.
 The service was all smiles but without the attention to detail of other Napa eateries.
 The focus seemed to be on selling and growing the tab.
 As for the food, in my opinion…..I have no reason to visit there again.
 Nuff said.

 The next interview was in St. Helena with Amy Aiken of Meander Wines.
 Amy is a fiercely independent winemaker with an exceptional history and a fantastic attitude toward life.
 She knows how to laugh and she knows how to make great wine.
 Small production has grown to a second ‘project’ called “Conspiracy”.
+Her Cabernet Sauvignon is one of the best I’ve tasted at the price point.

 After chatting we went out for a ride in her 1958 Morris Minor pickup truck….and she let me drive!